OAuth2

 Note that the refresh token changes every time a new access token is obtained.
 Therefore you will need to add a listener to the SDK to be notified when a new refresh token is received and for your app to safely and securely store it.

 Each time the SDK refreshes the accessToken the freshTokensCallback is called with the response.
-You can store this data in localStorage or any other persistant data store.
+You can store this data in localStorage or any other persistent data store.
 When you restart your application, you can check the data store for a refreshToken and use that to authenticate with the SDK.

 const exh = createOAuth2Client({